sensedeep/dynamodb-onetable/README.md

 ### Table Contexts

-Each `Table` has a `context` of properties that are blended with `Model` properties before writing items to the database.
-The table `context` is useful to store global properties that apply to multiple models.
-A typical use case is for a central authorization module to add an `accountId` or `userId` to the context which is then used in the primary key for all items belonging to that account or user.
+Each `Table` has a `context` of properties that are blended with `Model` properties.
+The context is used to provide keys and attributes that apply to more than just one model.
+A typical use case is for a central authorization module to add an `accountId` or `userId` to the context which is then used in keys for items belonging to that account or user.

+When creating items, context properties are written to the database.
+When updating, context properties are not, only explicit attributes provided in the API `properties` parameter are written.

 Use the `Table.setContext` method to initialize the context and `Table.clear` to reset.